 Updated visiting – antenatal and postnatal

-Siblings of the baby can visiting for one hour a day from 10am to 8pm avoiding mealtimes.
+Siblings of the baby can visit for one hour at a time, multiple times a day from 8am to 8pm avoiding mealtimes.
 This will be arranged on admission.

 Two visitors can attend between 2.30pm and 3.30pm and 7pm and 8pm.
 No other children.

 Visiting for birth partners is 8am to 10pm.